 Meanwhile, here we are dancing Beaux of London City…

-And here’s one that a member of the audience posted of us dancing at dawn on May Day in 2013, at St Martha’s Hill, near Guildford.
+And here’s one that a member of the audience posted of us dancing at dawn on May Day, at St Martha’s Hill, near Guildford.